6jm233333/ppg-stroke-continuous-management/README.md

 High warning probabilities in alternative pseudo-anchor or permutation-anchor analyses do **not** support a stroke-specific interpretation.
 They indicate that the warning output may capture a broader pre-recognition haemodynamic activation pattern enriched around clinically documented stroke recognition but not unique to stroke.
 Avoid describing the model as a stroke-specific diagnostic alert.

+## License

+No open-source license has been selected for this repository.
+Until an institutionally approved license is added, all rights are reserved.
+See `LICENSE_PENDING.md` for details.

 ## Citation

-If you use this work, cite the manuscript and the repository metadata in [`CITATION.cff`](CITATION.cff).
+Cite the manuscript and the repository metadata in [`CITATION.cff`](CITATION.cff).
 Update DOI or URL fields after formal release.